falcosecurity/falco-website/content/en/docs/_index.md

  - Driver - is a software that adheres to the Falco driver specification and sends a stream of kernel events.
 Currently, Falco supports the following drivers:

     - (Default) Kernel module
-    - Classic BPF probe built
+    - Modern eBPF probe (CO-RE paradigm and more)
-    - Modern BPF (CO-RE paradigm and more)
+    - Legacy eBPF probe built

     For more information, see [Falco Drivers](event-sources/drivers).